sameer-saharan/React-Basics/01homepage/README.md

-# React + Vite
+# React Basics - Homepage

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project provides quick and easy access to each React project present in the `React-Basics` directory.
+The homepage lists all projects with their respective links, allowing for seamless navigation between them.

+---

+**Deployed:** <a href="https://react-sameer.vercel.app/" target="_blank">`Click me to visit`</a>